 The various manufacturers do not use a common system of identifying welding tip sizes; each has its own part number identification system.

-This course refers to tip size by using the number drill for the orifice size.
+This handbook refers to tip size by using the number drill for the orifice size.

 Once you are familiar with a specific manufacturer’s torch and tip numbering system, referring to the tip by the orifice’s number drill size will become unnecessary.